1ElijahW/API-Back-end-P2/proposal.md

 The goal of this project is to create a user-friendly website called "Cineflix" that allows visitors to search for movies by title or actor, and get basic information on that film and actor.
 The purpose is to provide users with an efficient way to find the movies they are looking for and expand their options by having access to a larger pool of results.

 ## Choice of API and Integration
 For this project, I have chosen to use the Movies Database API.
 You can find the API documentation by clicking [HERE](https://rapidapi.com/SAdrian/api/moviesdatabase) .
-I will integrate this API by making HTTP requests directly to the API endpoints using the 'Axios' method.
+I will integrate this API by making HTTP requests directly to the API endpoints using the 'Fetch' method.

 ## User Stories